Centralization and Stability in Formal Constitutions: Optimistic and Pessimistic Approach to Stability

-The class of \textit{entangled} SCFs $f$ are these where a subset $S(f)$ of the set of all agent pairs are entangled.
-We say a vector $v$ is entangled under $f$ if it has $v_i = v_j$ for some $(i,j) \in S(f)$.

-We say an entangled SCF $f$ has a \textit{flower form} if there is some agent $i$ that appears in all pairs of $S(f)$.

-A \textit{3-oligopoly} SCF decides every voting profile following the majority among voters in a set $S$ with $|S| = 3$. \end{definition}
+\begin{definition}[PolyDuopoly (PDP)] Let $S$ be a set of voter pairs so that some voter $i$ belongs to all pairs.
+Let $f$ be the monotone SCF where $S$ is the set of minimal winning coalitions. \end{definition}

+\begin{lemma} If $f$ is a proper monotone SCF where all the minimal winning coalitions are of size $2$ (pairs), then $f$ is either a $3$-oligopoly or a PDP.

-\begin{lemma} Every entangled SCF is either the $3$-oligopoly, or has a flower form. \end{lemma} \begin{proof} Consider an entangled SCF which is not a $3$-oligopoly or has flower form.
-Since it does not have flower form, it means that for every entangled agent $i$ there is a pair $(i',j') \in S$ so that $i$ is not in the pair.
+If $f$ is a proper monotone SCF with a minimal coalition of size $1$, then it is a dictatorship. \end{lemma} \begin{proof} Consider a proper monotone SCF where all the minimal winning coalitions are of size $2$ and is not a $3$-oligopoly or a PDP.
+Since it is not a PDP, it means that for agent $i$ that belongs in a minimal winning coalition, there is a minimal winning coalition $(i',j')$ that $i$ does not belong to.

-We claim that it must be that there is a pair $(i,j)$ so that both agents are different from another pair $(i',j')$.
+We claim that it must be that there is a minimal winning coalition $(i,j)$ so that both agents are different from another minimal winning coalition $(i',j')$.

 Assume otherwise.
-There is some pair that contains $i$, since it is an entangled agent.
-If the pairs $(i,i')$ and $(i,j')$ are in $S$, then this is a $3$-oligopoly.
-If $i$ is part of two pairs in $S$ but not the above, then at least one of the pairs has two agents different than $(i',j')$ (namely, $i$ and the agent it is paired with).
-Otherwise, (w.l.o.g.) $(i,i')$ is the unique pair containing $i$ in $S$.
-Since the SCF is not flower form, there is some pair that does not contain $i'$, and both agents are not $i, i'$ (since $(i,i')$ is the only pair where $i$ appears).
+There is some minimal winning coalition that contains $i$.
+If the pairs $(i,i')$ and $(i,j')$ are minimal winning coalitions, then this is a $3$-oligopoly.
+If $i$ is part of two minimal winning coalitions but not the above, then at least one of the pairs has two agents different than $(i',j')$ (namely, $i$ and the agent it is paired with).
+Otherwise, (w.l.o.g.) $(i,i')$ is the unique minimal winning coalition that contains $i$.
+Since the SCF is not a PDP, there is some pair that does not contain $i'$.
+Then for this minimal winning coalition, both agents are not $i, i'$ (since $(i,i')$ is the only pair where $i$ appears).